DiviProject/Divi/divi/doc/build-unix.md

 	sudo apt-get install libminiupnpc-dev (see --with-miniupnpc and --enable-upnp-default)

-Dependencies for the GUI: Ubuntu & Debian
+Dependencies for the GUI: Ubuntu & Debian (Deprecated)
 -----------------------------------------

 If you want to build DIVI-Qt, make sure that the required packages for Qt development